eternauta1337/ethernaut-cli/README.md

 ## Ui extensions

+Plugins of plugins?
+Why not.

-Plugins of plugins that enhance param collection prompts with cooler prompts, smart suggestions, etc.
+Plugins that enhance parameter collection prompts in other plugins with even cooler prompts, smart suggestions, etc.

+For example, the ui extension of the interact plugin can fetch the abi from Etherscan if you didn't provide an abi.

 ## Natural language to cli commands